-During the Spring, Summer, and Fall 2020 terms, institutions around the country continued their course offerings in online format out of necessity.
-Therefore, we will accept courses for transfer credit that were completed in online format taken in the Spring, Summer, and Fall 2020 term.
+During the Spring, Summer, Fall 2020, and Spring 2021 terms, institutions around the country continued their course offerings in online format out of necessity.
+Therefore, we will accept courses for transfer credit that were completed in online format taken in the Spring, Summer, Fall 2020, and Spring 2021 term.
 The actual dates may vary since some institutions are on semesters and some on quarters, and their calendars vary in other ways.
 For future terms, Fall 2021 & Spring 2022, if the courses are only offered at your school in an online mode, we will consider the course for credit as if taken on-campus.
 If the course is not listed on the transfer equivalency site, the course must be submitted for review to Transfer Credit site.
 This is a temporary suspension of our policy that places some restrictions around online courses and transfer credit.

 - Only official transcripts from other schools may be used to evaluate and/or award credit.

 - New students must request that an official transcript from all previously attended colleges be mailed to the Admissions Office.Georgia Institute of Technology

 - Current or previously enrolled Georgia Tech students must have the official transcript mailed to:Georgia Institute of Technology

 Atlanta GA, 30332-0315

 - New students must request that an official transcript from all previously attended colleges be mailed to the Admissions Office.